 How to approach combining finances

-Combining finances with your other half can be a difficult task but, if approached in the right way, doesn’t need to be stressful or overwhelming.
+Combining finances with your other half can be a difficult task, but if approached in the right way it doesn’t need to be stressful or overwhelming.

 Communicate and be open

 Bringing your financial health out into the open – whether this is savings, debts, income, or expenses – is a great place to start.
 Although being open and honest about your finances is sometimes easier said than done, it can play a crucial role in building and maintaining a healthy relationship.

 Creating a realistic budget will help you manage your finances more effectively.
 The budget you set out should include everything from fixed expenses, such as rent and bills, to joint expenditures, such as holidays and nights out.